-Headline stats: Overseas visits, spend and nights to Bath
+Headline stats: Overseas visits, spend and nights to Cambridge

-Bath attracts nearly 300,000 overseas visitors each year, nearly 200,000 of which are visiting for a holiday.
+On average, Cambridge attracts 449,000 overseas visitors each year, 136,000 of whom are visiting for a holiday.
+Holiday visits and spend were higher in 2016 than in any of the five previous years.

-Visits, Spend and Nights to Bath 3 year average for 2014-16
+Visits, Spend and Nights to Cambridge 3 year average for 2014-16